 The orchestra in the "Concerto for Trumpet and Orchestra n° 2" is extended with a seperate rhytm-section (saxophones, bass & drums).

 This section adds, at times independant of the orchestra, a highly jazz- and rocklike quality to the concerto.
-On top of that improvisation skills are requested not only from the soloist, but also from the members of the added rhytm-section and of the brassinstrumentalists.
+On top of that improvisational skills are requested not only from the soloist, but also from the members of the added rhytm-section and of the brassinstrumentalists.

 Part 1 originally was conceived a straightforward sonata: two simple oposing īclassicalī themes are presented, and after a development the themes are repeated and lead to a coda.
 This incredible dullness however was quickly juiced up by Charlie Parkerīs "Blues for Alice" played by the rhytm section and a jazzy arrangement of the development,